GregEwens/sem/use_cases/TopNCitiesInDistrict.md

 ### Preconditions

-The Database contains all the current population data of the countries in the world.
+The Database contains all the current data of the cities of the world.

 ### Success End Condition